 Are you unsure of what style of massage you are looking for?

 There are several styles of massage, so you may not know what one you would like.
 Maybe you have never had a massage before and you are not sure what style you would like the most, or you have had massages before but do not know what the style was.
-In addition, therapists will generally create their own blend of styles, so that can make it even more confusing.
-However, most therapists will specialize or focus on one main style.
+In addition, Massage Therapists will generally create their own blend of styles, so that can make it even more confusing.
+However, most Therapists will specialize or focus on one main style.

 At Traveling Therapeutic Massage we off er two main styles of massage, therapeutic massage and relaxation massage.

 Therapeutic massage are also known as deep tissue massage.
-They generally use a firm to deep pressure and more focused on working out an “issue”.
-Some of the issues that has shown to help with are a stiff neck, tight low back, frozen shoulder, chronic pain, general aches and pains, headaches, sciatic pain, restricted movement, and much more.
+This generally uses a firm to deep pressure and more focused on working out an “issue”.
+Some of the issues that it has shown to help with are a stiff neck, tight low back, frozen shoulder, chronic pain, general aches and pains, headaches, sciatic pain, restricted movement, and much more.
 It can also include trigger point work and stretching.
-Each therapist has been though different training, so each therapist’s massage will be slightly different.
+Each Therapist has been though different training, so each Therapist’s massage will be slightly different.

 Here at Traveling Therapeutic Massage, we specialize in what we call Relaxing Therapeutic Massage

 Our relaxing therapeutic massage is a blend of deep tissue techniques and some more relaxing techniques, to help your body and mind relax.